walmartlabs/active-status/README.md

 More options than the console score board are expected; these might include a pop-up Swing frame, or a client/server approach (with a server acting as the score board, and providing a web user interface).

+A ClojureScript variant, especially one that could work in Node, would be valuable.

 ----